Subhan Awan

-Subhan Awan is a Pakistani actor and model.
+Subhan Awan (born 5 May 1996) is a Pakistani actor and model.
 He is known for his roles in Tum Se Kehna Tha, Roag, Wehshi, Saza e Ishq, Tinkay Ka Sahara and Tere Bin.

 Early life and education

-Subhan was born on 5 May 1996 in Karachi, Sindh at Pakistan.
-He completed his studies from NED University of Engineering & Technology and graduated in textile engineering.
+Subhan was born in Karachi, Sindh at Pakistan.
+He graduated in textile engineering from NED University of Engineering & Technology.

 Career

 Model

-After completing his studies then he shared some of his pictures with Citrus Talent, a Karachi-based talent management agency.
+After completing his studies, he shared some of his photographs with Citrus Talent, a Karachi-based talent management agency.

 In 2018 he started working as a model and worked in many commercials Zong Circle, English Toothpaste, Q- Mobile and Djuice.
 He started getting attention after he did the video and photo shoot with Almirah.

 He also did modeling for brands Amir Adnan, HSY, Nomi Ansari, Noman Arfeen, Al Karam, Gul Ahmed, Oxford, Lawrance Pur and he also did modeling for Noir a Bangladeshi clothing brand.

 Actor

 He made his debut as an actor in the drama Yaqeen Ka Safar.
 Then he appeared in several dramas including Muthi Bhar Chahat, Saza e Ishq, Tehra Aangan, Tinkay Ka Sahara, Wehshi and Tere Bin.